-In the case of linear system dynamics and linear observation function, the Kalman filter [13] gives the optimal estimate of the system state.
-Extensions of the Kalman filter to nonlinear situations include the extended Kalman filter and ensemble-based Kalman filters [14-24], which approximate nonlinear systems and gives near-optimal estimates.
+In the case of linear system dynamics and linear observation function, the Kalman filter [7] gives the optimal estimate of the system state.
+Extensions of the Kalman filter to nonlinear situations include the extended Kalman filter and ensemble-based Kalman filters [8-18], which approximate nonlinear systems and gives near-optimal estimates.
 In either linear or nonlinear situation, the assumption is that both f and h are known, allowing the filter to alternate between a forecast and analysis step.
 During the filter's forecast, a model-based prediction of the system state and covariance is made.
-The predicted state is then mapped to observation space through known observation function h, giving a model-predicted observation.
+The predicted state is then mapped to observation.
 These state and covariance predictions are updated in the analysis step, which relies on the difference between the actual observation and the model predicted observation.
 This procedure continues iteratively for each observation.

 Without loss of generality, here we consider use of the ensemble Kalman filter (EnKF) for nonlinear state estimation.
-The EnKF approximates a nonlinear system by forming an ensemble, such as through the unscented transformation (see for example [14]).
-At the kth step of the filter there is an estimate of the state x{k-1}^+ and the covariance matrix P{k-1}^+ .
-In the unscented version of the EnKF, the singular value decomposition is used to find the symmetric positive definite square root S{k-1}^+ of the matrix P{k-1}^+ , allowing us to form an ensemble of E state vectors where the ith ensemble member is denoted $x{i,k-1}^+$.
+The EnKF approximates a nonlinear system by forming an ensemble, such as through the unscented transformation (see for example [8]).
+At the kth step of the filter there is an estimate of the state $x{k-1}^+$ and the covariance matrix $P{k-1}^+$ .
+In the unscented version of the EnKF, the singular value decomposition is used to find the symmetric positive definite square root $S{k-1}^+$ of the matrix $P{k-1}^+$ , allowing us to form an ensemble of E state vectors where the $i^{th}$ ensemble member is denoted $x{i,k-1}^+$ .